Minoan religion: Burial and mortuary practice

 Like much of the archaeology of the Bronze Age, burial remains constitute much of the material and archaeological evidence for the period.
 By the end of the Second Palace Period, Minoan burial practice is dominated by two broad forms: beehive tombs or tholoi, located in southern Crete, and "house tombs" in the north and the east.
 Of course, there are many trends and patterns within Minoan mortuary practice that do not conform to this simple breakdown.
-Over all, burial was the most popular; cremation does not seem to have been a popular means of burial in Bronze Age Crete.
+Over all, burial was the most popular; cremation does not seem to have been a popular means of disposition of the dead in Bronze Age Crete.
 Throughout this period there is a trend towards individual burials, with some distinguished exceptions.
 These include the much-debated Chryssolakkos complex, Malia, consisting of a number of buildings forming a complex.
 This is located in the centre of Malia's burial area and may have been the focus for burial rituals, or the 'crypt' for a notable family.

 These tombs often evidence group burial, where more than one body is deposited.
 These may represent the burial crypts for generations of a kin group, or of a particular settlement where the individuals are not closely related and shared in the construction of the tomb.
 The house tomb at Gournia is a typical example, where the construction consisted of a clay and reed roof, topping a mud-brick and stone base.
 At Ayia Photia, certain rock-cut chamber tombs may have been used solely for the burial of children, indicating complex burial patterns that differed from region to region.
 Mortuary furniture and grave goods varied widely, but could include storage jars, bronze articles such as tools and weapons, and beauty articles such as pendants.
 Little is known about mortuary rituals, or the stages through which the deceased passed before final burial, but it has been indicated that 'toasting rituals' may have formed a part of this, suggested by the prevalence of drinking vessels found at some tombs.